We know you know what to do with apostrophes (unlike most of the rest of the English-speaking world). But here’s a recap:

-It’s not wrong to use s’s, as in that’s Emily Hobbs’s pen.
-But that’s Emily Hobbs’ pen looks neater so it’s better to go with the single ‘s’.
+It’s not wrong to use s’s, as in that’s Jude Collins’s pen.
+But that’s Jude Collins’ pen looks neater so it’s better to go with the single ‘s’.
 Whatever you do, make sure you’re consistent.

 When it’s plural and doesn’t end in ‘s’.

-- The women’s loos are through the first door on the left (the loos for women).
+- The women’s shoes are on the first floor on the left (the shoes for women).